uditgaurav/notes/e2e-setup/cluster-setup/kubeadm/README.md

 ip-172-31-18-100   Ready    control-plane,master   3m18s   v1.20.4
 ```

-## Join a worker Node to the Kubeadm Cluster
+## Join A worker Node to the Kubeadm Cluster

 To join a worker node to the kubernetes cluster follow the below mentioned steps: